 Just like their carte professionnelle, agents should disclose their financial guarantee to customers.
 If the guarantee is small, it might be a sign that the agent has been in some kind of trouble in the past.

 How to check whether your agent is properly regulated and compliant

 In France, property agents must display the following credentials in a visible place in their office:

-The same information must also appear on all business letters, official papers and business cards.
+The same information must also appear on all business letters, official papers, and business cards.

-However, even if it appears that the seller is paying the commission, in many cases this commission has been already added on top of the price the seller requested.
-So, in the end you as a buyer will still be paying the commission.
+However, even if it appears that the seller is paying the commission, in many cases, this commission has already been added on top of the price the seller requested.
+So, in the end, you, as a buyer, will still be paying the commission.